-This autumn we opened two specialist units in our Ipswich primary schools in conjunction with Suffolk County Council.
-The unit at Piper’s Vale Primary Academy focuses on Reception and Key Stage 1 for pupils requiring support for autism and challenges with sensory processing, while the specialist unit at Murrayfield Primary Academy is for Key Stage 2 children who need additional support with communication and interaction to make expected progress.
+Both the Trust’s Ipswich primary school academies, Piper’s Vale and Murrayfield, have SEN units.
+The unit at Piper’s Vale Primary Academy focuses on Reception and Key Stage 1 pupils who require support for autism and challenges with sensory processing, while the specialist unit at Murrayfield Primary Academy is for Key Stage 2 children who need additional support with communication and interaction to make expected progress.

 Both units offer pupils the benefit of learning in smaller groups while giving them the freedom to move fluidly between specialist and mainstream school environments, acknowledging all the social benefits that brings.
 Pupils in these units are integrated into mainstream school between 40 to 50% of the time.
 This means that, across the two primary schools in Ipswich, they can support 30 children with significant special needs and can see pupils making huge progress.
 The vast majority of pupils with special needs access the mainstream curriculum within the classroom, delivered by dedicated teaching and support staff.